 Paperbell assumes that your sessions with clients are at the core of your business.
 That’s why Paperbell gives your clients their own login area that allows them to see how many sessions are left and schedule or change any future sessions in their package.
 Honeybook just doesn’t offer any of this functionality.

-The Biggest Difference Between Honeybook and Paperbell: Sell In Your Sleep
+The Biggest Difference of Paperbell vs. Honeybook: Sell In Your Sleep

 Honeybook requires a “pipeline” process for each client.
 This means you must manually send each prospect a proposal and then an invoice before they can pay you.
 Paperbell operates on a very different, always-on, “sell in your sleep” paradigm.